Spatial sound technology that uses headphones to reproduce the sound field environment of the studio

 It is possible for producers to produce material with spatial sound from nearly any location with the assistance of 360VME, which reproduces the sound field of a multi-channel studio through the use of headphones.

-Creators have the ability to precisely test their hearing characteristics in the studio with the help of the measurement service and generate individualised data for their 360VME profiles.
+Creators have the ability to precisely test their hearing characteristics in the studio with the help of the measurement service and generate individualized data for their 360VME profiles.

-The sound field environment of the studio is virtually reproduced by the headphones through the utilisation of the profile data and specialised software.
-Because of this, users are able to make studio-quality spatial sound content such as “360 Reality Audio1” nearly anywhere they choose to do so.
-Sony has partnered with three of the most prominent studios in both the United States and Japan;
+The sound field environment of the studio is virtually reproduced by the headphones through the utilization of profile data and specialized software.
+Because of this, users are able to make studio-quality spatial sound content such as “360 Reality Audio” nearly anywhere they choose to do so.
+Sony has partnered with three of the most prominent studios in both the United States and Japan:

 1: An immersive music experience is provided by 360 Reality Audio through the use of Sony’s object-based spatial sound technology.
 This technology creates the sensation of being present at a live concert or in the studio with the artist while they are recording.